Home » Computer Guides » Virtual Computer Guides » How To Install VMware Tools On Windows XP And Vista VMs.

 How To Install VMware Tools On Windows XP And Vista VMs.

-The version of VMware Tools that ships with Workstation Pro no longer supports Windows XP and Windows Vista virtual machines.
+The version of VMware Tools that ships with the latest versions of Workstation Pro no longer supports Windows XP and Windows Vista virtual machines.
 They’re now legacy operating systems.

-The good news is that you can still download and install a legacy version of VMware Tools and it’s easy to do.
+The good news is that you can still download and install a legacy version of VMware Tools that does install on XP and Vista and it’s easy to do.

 So if you’re trying to setup an XP or Vista VM, then read on and I’ll show you how to do it.